Miami RedHawks football: 1944–1955: Gillman, Blackburn, Hayes and Parseghian eras

+1956–1968: Pont and Schembechler eras

 To replace Parseghian, Miami promoted John Pont from assistant coach to head coach.
-Pont was an alumnus of Miami who had played running back for the Redskins from 1949–1951.
+Pont was an alumnus of Miami who had played running back for the Redskins from 1949 to 1951.
 Under Pont's tutelage, the Redskins compiled a 43–22–2 record and made an appearance in the 1962 Tangerine Bowl (now known as the Buffalo Wild Wings Citrus Bowl), a game they lost to Houston.
 Pont would leave his alma mater after seven seasons to accept the head football coach position at Yale.
 Pont would go on to have success as head coach at Indiana, taking them to their only Rose Bowl appearance to date.

 Miami went to a familiar name to find its next head coach.
 Bo Schembechler, an assistant coach at Ohio State under former Miami head coach Woody Hayes, was hired as Redskins head coach.
 Over the next six seasons, Schembechler led the Redskins to a 40–17–3 record, winning a pair of Mid-American Conference titles and finishing second three times.
 The team's top season was 1966, as Miami went 9–1 overall.
 Miami's offense was led during those seasons by future longtime NFL players, first Ernie Kellerman and then Bruce Matte.
 Schembechler's overall record at Miami was 40–17–3.
 Schembechler departed Miami after the 1968 season to accept the head football coach position at Michigan, where he would also go on to establish himself as one of college football's legendary coaches and rival Hayes' Buckeyes.

-Bill Mallory era (1969–1973)
+1969–1982: Mallory, Crum and Reed eras

 The Redskins went with another of Woody Hayes' Buckeye assistants to fill its head coaching vacancy.
 Bill Mallory was chosen to lead the Miami football program after Schembechler's departure.
 In Mallory's five seasons, the Redskins compiled a record of 39–12 with four straight 7–3 seasons and a perfect 11–0 in Mallory's fifth that finished ranked No. 17 and No. 15 in the final Coaches' and AP polls, respectively.
 Mallory won MAC Coach of the Year honors in 1973.
 Following the 1973 season, Mallory departed for the head coaching position at Colorado.

-Dick Crum era (1974–1977)

 Dick Crum was promoted from assistant coach to head coach of the Redskins in 1974.
 He orchestrated several upset wins including victories over Kentucky in 1974, Purdue in 1975, and Indiana in 1977.
 Crum had three winning seasons in four years and won the Mid-American Conference three times.
 In his first two years, he led Miami to the Tangerine Bowl twice, where they beat Georgia in 1974 and South Carolina in 1975.
-Those two Miami teams ranked in the final AP Poll at No. 10 in 1974 and No. 12 in 1975.
+Those two Miami teams ranked in the final AP poll at No. 10 in 1974 and No. 12 in 1975.
 In 1976, Miami's performance fell dramatically with a 3–8 finish.
 The team rebounded the next year with a 10–1 record.
 After the 1977 season, Crum accepted the head coaching position at North Carolina.
 Crum finished his stint at Miami with a record of 34–10–1.